Prabhudayal Vidyarthi

-Prabhudayal Vidyarthi (1925 –1977) was an Indian freedom fighter, Gandhian social worker, politician and writer.
-Seeking Freedom at age 8, he joined Congress in 1932 at Allahabad.
+Prabhudayal Vidyarthi (1925 – 7 September 1977) was an Indian freedom fighter, Gandhian social worker, politician, and writer.
+Seeking Freedom at age 8, he joined the Congress in 1932 at Allahabad.
+Popularly known as Purvanchal ke Gandhi, he served as a Member of the Uttar Pradesh Legislative Assembly from 1952 to 1962.

+Early life and education

-At age 10, in 1935, he heard Thakkar Bapa's public address, speaking of Mahatma Gandhi's Quest for "FREE INDIA".
-He intuitively followed him from Siddharthnagar, Uttar Pradesh to Sevagram in search of Azaadi, Freedom from British Rule.
-Gandhi was perplexed to see such a young boy wanting to participate in “Freedom Struggle” and took him under his personal tutelage.
-He became a close aide of Gandhi.
-He is listed as the youngest member of Sevagram.
+Vidyarthi was born in 1925 in Jogiya Udaipur village, located in the present-day Siddharthnagar district of Uttar Pradesh.
+At age 10, in 1935, he heard Thakkar Bapa's public address speaking of Mahatma Gandhi's quest for a "FREE INDIA".
+He intuitively followed him from Siddharthnagar to Sevagram (then Segaon) in Wardha in search of Azaadi (Freedom from British Rule).

+Gandhi was perplexed to see such a young boy wanting to participate in the freedom struggle and took him under his personal tutelage.
+He became a close aide of Gandhi and is historically listed as the youngest dynamic member of the Sevagram community.

+Political career (1952–1962)

+Following India's independence, and at the personal behest of Prime Minister Jawaharlal Nehru, Vidyarthi transitioned into mainstream electoral politics under the Indian National Congress banner.
+He successfully contested the historic first Indian General Elections of 1951–52 and served as a Member of the Legislative Assembly (MLA) until 1962, representing the Basti constituency region (which historically encompassed the Bansi territory).